Looking After Lollycocks

 LAUNCH EVENT SUCCESS

 More than 160 people joined the Looking After Lollycocks launch event and family fun day!

 We plan on running more community days soon and really want as many members of the community as possible to help us in the project.
 If you are interested in getting involved, please contact us.

 Ongoing volunteering opportunities

-Every fortnight on Monday or Wednesday we will be inviting volunteers to Lollycocks to help us complete conservation activities.
+Every month we invite volunteers to Lollycocks to help us complete conservation activities.

 If you would like to join our volunteer groups please contact firstname.lastname@example.org or call us on 01636 892836 and we will get you booked on the next session.